GoDriveChain/estuary-filecoin/README.md

 # estuary-filecoin
-Provides an interface using estuary's API into FileCoin's blockchain
+This is an API interface that allows seamless integration between estuary and FileCoin's blockchain.
+There are two projects that utilize the estuary API to enable the secure and efficient uploading of public data onto FileCoin and pin it to IPFS.

-Two projects utilize estuary's API to provide a reliable way to upload public data onto FileCoin and pin it to IPFS.
-The projects help to demonstrate uploading and downloading public files to and from FileCoin's blockchain.
-The Python project can execute through the command-line.
-The C# project can execute through a desktop graphical user interface (GUI).
+These projects serve as excellent examples of how to upload and download public files from FileCoin's blockchain.
+The Python project runs through the command line interface while the C# project has a desktop GUI.